| |

 Sainte-Anne-de-Bellevue: The Best Montreal West Island Restaurants To Enjoy

 Located right at the tip of the island, Sainte-Anne-de-Bellevue has quite a bit going on.
 The main area you’ll want to visit is actually similar to Pointe-Claire Village.
-It’s along the water and has a few streets filled with cafés, delicious restaurants, and stores to explore.
+It’s along the water and has a few blocks along Sainte Anne St filled with cafés, delicious restaurants, and stores to explore.

-Sainte-Anne-de-Bellevue is also home to McGill’s McDonald campus and John Abbott (CEGEP).
-There are a few other attractions you’ll want to see in the area like the Eco-Museum and Morgan Arboretum.
+There are a few other attractions you’ll want to see in the area like the Eco-Museum and Morgan Arboretum

 The EcoMuseum: Family Friendly Things To Do In The West Island

-Not being so keen on zoos in general, the EcoMuseum is all about being eco-friendly.
-They only have animals from Québec.
-Their mission is to educate, protect, and preserve Québec’s wildlife.
+I’m not typically a big fan of visiting zoos, but the EcoMuseum is all about being eco-friendly.
+They only have animals from Québec and their mission is to educate, protect, and preserve Québec’s wildlife.

 Relax At The Morgan Arboretum

-If you aren’t into zoos, you can see wildlife and be surrounded by nature at the Morgan Arboretum.
+If you aren’t into zoos though, you can still see local wildlife and be surrounded by nature at the Morgan Arboretum.
 It’s practically around the corner from the EcoMuseum (in West Island Montreal standards).

 In the winter they have cross-country skiing and snow showing (so Canadian, eh!).